sefinek24/free-cleverbot/README.md

 - `language` (**string**, **optional**, **default**: `en`): The language in which the conversation is to be conducted.

-## ⚙️ Module Settings
+## ⚙️ Module config
-The module configuration includes the following settings:
+The module configuration includes the following config:

 | Variable                                                                                                                         | Value    | Description                                                   |
 |----------------------------------------------------------------------------------------------------------------------------------|----------|---------------------------------------------------------------|